Rikke Sevecke: International career

 Sevecke appeared 25 times for the Denmark women's national under-19 football team, including at the 2013 and 2015 editions of the UEFA Women's Under-19 Championship.
 She made her senior international debut for Denmark at the 2016 Algarve Cup, in a 4–1 defeat by Iceland.

-International goals
+Career statistics

 Scores and results list Denmark's goal tally first.